HIGHLIGHTS-Tennis-French Open day eight | Sports-Games

+Nadal has reached the Roland Garros quarter-finals without dropping a set for the eighth time.
+READ MORE:

-READ MORE: Teenager Swiatek bundles top seed Halep out of French Open
+Teenager Swiatek bundles top seed Halep out of French Open Nadal crushes qualifier Korda to reach last eight

 Qualifier Trevisan stuns Bertens to reach last eight in Paris French Open order of play on Sunday